y-arjun-y/arjunyadav/pages-md/projects.md

 <hr />

 #### Log

+- <time>Dec 16, 2022</time> Finished my seventh proof-reading (possibly my last for this year - so grateful to have been a part of this).
+The link to the post will be **here** once done.

 - <time>Oct 12, 2022</time> Finished my sixth proof-reading (although I unfortunately missed the deadline by a bit).
 The link to the post will be [here](https://www.cold-takes.com/high-level-hopes-for-ai-alignment/) once done.